Introduction to International Business Law (2 credit hours)

 Perspectives on Law Abroad will provide students with an introduction – both in and out of the classroom- to international perspectives on law and legal practice.
 Topics will include an introduction to European Law, overview of the Italian legal profession, and international aspects of tax law.
 Students will be provided an opportunity to reflect on their personal perspectives on law, including their legal insights from the lived Roman experience.
 Students will also learn how to conduct themselves as professionals in visits to an Italian law firm and the Italian Bar Association.
 They will be expected to have business cards in English and Italian and will have opportunities to explore and share their learning and experiences with other legal professionals.

-Introduction to International Business Law and Foundations of International Criminal Law are each worth 2 credits.
+Introduction to International Business Law and Introduction to European Union Law are each worth 2 credits.
 Global Legal Perspectives is a mandatory course and is worth 1 credit.
 Students may enroll in up to 5 credits” Maximum enrollment per course is limited to 35 J.D. students.
 For questions relating to program grading, please refer to Temple Law’s grading policy.
 Acceptance of any credit or grade for any course taken in the Program is subject to determination by the student’s home school.